-- 1 A non-refundable processing fee of will be held.
+- 1 A non-refundable processing fee of will be held from your deposit.
 This amount of the non-refundable fee includes the STRF. - a.
-RNs \$87.50 - b.
-LVNs/PCTs \$90.00 - 2 A non-refundable registration fee of \$425.00 for students who cancel after the program start date. - 3 Students who cancel prior to program start date will be fully refunded the balance of the program tuition. - 4 Refunds are based on that portion of the program, remainder of the 16 weeks, not completed by the student.
+RNs \$77.50 - b.
+LVNs/PCTs \$78.00 - 2 A non-refundable registration fee of \$425.00 for students who cancel after the program start date. - 3 Students who cancel prior to program start date will be fully refunded the balance of the program tuition. - 4 Refunds are based on that portion of the program, remainder of the 16 weeks, not completed by the student.